0lch4/Dark_forest_client/README.md

 ```
 Click on it and download

-## Distributions based on Arch linux
+## Distributions based on Arch Linux

 You have to use `poetry` to install liblaries: